 My favorite part of the workshops is when students receive their finished piece and get to take it home, along with their “know your rights” card.
 There is inevitably at least one student who breaks down and cries as they are overwhelmed with emotion.
 Most of the time, it is not so much about the final piece, but about the significance of the time spent: the idea that there was a commitment, there was hard work, and now there is something tangible resulting from that great effort in the shape of an object and a personal transformation.

-We are in the process of applying for nonprofit 501(c)(3) status under the name Touching Land.
 We are excited to grow our programs in meaningful new directions, to use our hands in artistic ways to empower our communities, and to forge innovative pathways to change so that empathy and love can grow.

 Visit Carolina’s website to learn more about her, and her amazing work and check out this segment 'Women Form Diverse Sisterhood Brought Together by Pottery' on the Today show.